wiwaterhouse/wiwaterhouse/Ob-William/Rock Checkin Class Day 2.md

 ## Streaks, Achievements, and Celebrations
 - gamify activities in Rock for lots of things
 - Achievements can add steps
+- Rebuilding achievements does not git rid of completed achievements, but does delete the in-progress ones
 -